buzdugan/weekend_box_office/README.md

 ## Project Objective

-The aim of the project is to develop a <code>DATA ARCHITECTURE</code> to handle the ingestion, processing and data analysis, including a dashboard for data visualizations, in order to answer several questions about the top films released in the UK since 2017.
+The aim of the project is to handle the ingestion, processing and data analysis, including a dashboard for data visualizations, in order to answer several questions about the top films released in the UK since 2017.